Okahandja

-Okahandja is a city of 24,100 inhabitants in Otjozondjupa Region, central Namibia, and the district capital of the Okahandja electoral constituency.
+Okahandja is a city of 45,159 inhabitants in Otjozondjupa Region, central Namibia, and the district capital of the Okahandja electoral constituency.
 It is known as the Garden Town of Namibia.
 It is located 70 km north of Windhoek on the B1 road.
 It was founded around 1800, by two local groups, the Herero and the Nama.

 History

-Okahandja means the place where two rivers (Okakango and Okamita) flow into each other to form one wide one in Otjiherero.
+In the Herero language, Okahandja means the place where two rivers converge, with the two rivers being the Okakango and the Okamita.

 A German pastor, Heinrich Schmelen, became the first European to visit the town in 1827.
 In 1844, two missionaries were permanently assigned to the town, Heinrich Kleinschmidt and Hugo Hahn.
 A church dates from this period.
 A military post was established at the initiative of Theodor Leutwein in 1894, and it is this date that is officially recognized as the town's founding.

 A number of important historic Namibian people are buried in Okahandja, among them Maharero, Jan Jonker Afrikaner, Hosea Kutako and Clemens Kapuuo.